Shetty-Anush/precision-converters-firmware/doc/sphinx/source/projects/ad4080_iio/ad4080_iio.rst

 **Supported Carrier Boards:**

-* 'SDP-K1 With Mbed Platform <https://os.mbed.com/platforms/SDP_K1/>`_
+* `SDP-K1 With Mbed Platform <https://os.mbed.com/platforms/SDP_K1/>`_
-* 'Nucleo-H563ZI With STM32 Platform <https://www.st.com/en/evaluation-tools/nucleo-h563zi.html/>'_
+* `Nucleo-H563ZI With STM32 Platform <https://www.st.com/en/evaluation-tools/nucleo-h563zi.html/>`_

 ============
 Introduction
 ============

-This page gives an overview of using the ARM platforms supported (default is Mbed) firmware example with Analog Devices AD4080 Evaluation board and SDP-K1 controller board.
+This page gives an overview of using the ARM platforms supported (default is Mbed) firmware example with Analog Devices AD4080 Evaluation board and SDP-K1/Nucleo-H563ZI controller board.
 This example code leverages the ADI developed IIO (Industrial Input Output) ecosystem to evaluate the AD4080 device by providing a device debug and data capture support.
-The code provides support for MBED and STM32 platforms, using the SDP-K1 controller board.
+The code provides support for MBED and STM32 platforms.

 The respective build guides for each of the platforms can be found in the further sections.
 The active platform can be chosen by selecting the appropriate